Complete poker terminology: all poker terms

 Edge – it is a mathematical advantage over the opponent.

-EPT (European Poker Tour) – it is the largest and the most popular series of live poker tournaments that carried out across Europe since 2007 to 2016 inclusive.
+EPT (European Poker Tour) – it is the largest and the most popular series of live poker tournaments that was carried out across Europe from 2007 to 2016 inclusive.
 In 2016 the series company organizer made the rebranding.
 EPT series analogue was known as PokerStars Championship and PokerStars Festival.
 Since 2018 EPT returned its original title.

 Final table – it is the last table in the tournament.
 Often there are 6,8 or 9 players at the table, but there are unofficial final tables with 10 players left.

-Fish – it is a very weak and inexperienced player who usually makes the widespread newbies mistakes.
+Fish – it is a very weak and inexperienced player who usually makes the widespread newbies' mistakes.

 Float, floating – it is an advanced bluff method when the player without a strong hand calls the opponent’s bet in order to take the pot on the subsequent streets.